Trusted WordPress tutorials, when you need them most.

 Joe's Pizza's location on Instagram

-Additionally, you may want to make your ads targeted to people based on location.
-This means focusing on people within your city, town, or neighborhood, not just anyone scrolling through social media.
+Additionally, we’ve seen great results from targeting ads to people based on their location.
+This focuses your budget on people within your city or neighborhood, not just anyone scrolling through social media.

 Also, remember to optimize the landing page for your ads so that users don’t leave once they land on it.

-Other than that, don’t forget the power of hashtags.
-Adding relevant city or neighborhood hashtags to your posts can help people find you.
+Finally, don’t underestimate the power of local hashtags.
+Adding relevant city or neighborhood hashtags to your posts is a simple way to help local customers find you.

 Keeping your business information accurate across all online directories can be a pain.
-Luckily, there are tools like Semrush Local to help.
+This is why we recommend tools like Semrush Local to help.

-Semrush Local helps ensure your business information (like your name, address, and phone number) is consistent and accurate across major online directories.
+It helps ensure your business information (like your name, address, and phone number) is consistent and correct across major online directories.
 This includes social media platforms like Facebook and Instagram.

 Semrush Local

-This consistency is important for local SEO and can significantly improve your chances of showing up in local searches.
+From our experience, this consistency is crucial for local SEO and can significantly improve your chances of showing up in local searches.

 Once you’re inside your Semrush account, just enter your business name.
-Then, Semrush will check the web to see how your information is listed everywhere.
+The tool will then check the web to see how your information is listed everywhere.

 Semrush Local's listing management